ezodude/orra/README.md

 Orra is a language-agnostic LLM powered orchestration platform.
 It provides building blocks to build reliable and fast multi-agent applications.
 Developers can stop re-inventing the wheel and focus on adding customer value.

-LLM-powered orchestration enables real-time adjustment of workflows based on context, intermediate results, and changing requirements, allowing for more intelligent and flexible multi-agent systems.

 ## Key Benefits

 1. **Dynamic AI-Powered Adaptability**: Real-time workflow adjustments based on context, ensuring optimal performance in